NDecision/Banzai/README.md

 <b>FirstMatchNodeBase/IFirstMatchNodeBase</b> - Base for concrete first match nodes.

 ###Transition Nodes
-In some cases, you need to transition during your node from one type to another.
-To accomplish this, use the TransitionNode or TranstionFuncNode.
+In some cases, you need to transition during pipeline execution from one subject type to another.
+To accomplish this, use the TransitionNode or TransitionFuncNode.
+These nodes take a source type and a destination type and allow you to perform any necessary transitioning from source to destination before execution, and allow the original source to be updated after execution.
+Transition nodes take a child node to execute after transition occurs.
+If the source reference has been changed during the result transition, a ChangeSource call is automatically made to set the correct subject on the ExecutionContext.
+The aggregate result and any exceptions are passed back to the source node that called the transition node.

+<b>ChildNode</b> - Assigns a child node that is executed after the transition to the destination type occurs.

+<b>TransitionSource/TransitionSourceAsync</b> - Transitions the source to the destination type.
+<b>TransitionResult/TransitionResultAsync</b> - Transitions the source after node execution based on the destination node results.

+<b>TransitionSourceFunc/TransitionSourceFuncAsync</b> - In TransitionFuncNode, allows assignment of source to destination transition function.
+<b>TransitionResultFunc/TransitionResultFuncAsync</b> - In TransitionFuncNode, allows assignment of post-run source transition function.

+    public class SimpleTransitionNode : TransitionNode<TestObjectA, TestObjectB>
+    {
+        protected override TestObjectB TransitionSource(ExecutionContext<TestObjectA> sourceContext)
+        {
+            return new TestObjectB();
+        }

+        protected override TestObjectA TransitionResult(ExecutionContext<TestObjectA> sourceContext, NodeResult<TestObjectB> result)
+        {
+            return sourceContext.Subject;
+        }
+    }

+Or

+    var pipelineNode = new PipelineNode<TestObjectA>();

+    pipelineNode.AddChild(new TransitionFuncNode<TestObjectA, TestObjectB>
+    {
+        ChildNode = new SimpleTestNodeB1(),
+        TransitionSourceFunc = ctxt => new TestObjectB()
+    });

 ###ExecutionContext